jaiabhayk/pnn.pytorch/README.md

 ```
 Test Accuracy: 84.4%

-The last two variations are the closest to what was described in the paper.
+Experiments 8 and 9 are the closest to what was described in the paper.

 10. Finally, I tried to train the noise masks (they are being updated each batch, at the same time as regular convolution weights):